alloy-js/alloy-js.github.io/index.md

 title: Welcome
 ---

-Sterling is a web-based visualizer for [Alloy](http://alloytools.org), providing enhanced graph, table, and tree views as well as numerous other views to aid in the understanding of Alloy instances.
+Sterling is a web-based visualizer for [Alloy](http://alloytools.org), providing enhanced graph, table, and tree views, as well as customizable views, to make instances easier to understand.
 It is included in a custom build of Alloy, which can be downloaded [here](download.md).

 > A preview of the Sterling 1.0 release is now available!
 This release brings